Generative Datalog with Continuous Distributions

 \subsection{Syntax of Generative Datalog}

+We start by introducing the syntax of Generative Datalog programs.
+We note that, already here, there are slight differences to the version of Bárány et al.\ that stem from the updated semantics we are going to introduce.
+At a later point (\cref{ssec:origsim}), we will come back to the differences to \cite{Barany+2017}.

-We fix two database schemas $\Schema[E]$, and $\Schema[I]$ with disjoint relation names.
+We fix two disjoint database schemas $\Schema[E]$, and $\Schema[I]$.
 The schema $\Schema[E]$ is called the \emph{extensional} database schema, and $\Schema[I]$ is called the \emph{intensional} database schema.

 Additionally, we fix a set $\Psi$ of (symbolic names of) parameterized distributions.
-In order to not worry about which combinations of parameters are \enquote{legal}, we require that if $\psi$ is a parameterized distribution, then the parameter space $\Params_\psi$ is a full Cartesian product of $m > 0$ spaces.
+In order to not worry about which combinations of parameters are \enquote{legal}, we require that if $\psi$ is a parameterized distribution, then the parameter space $\Params_\psi$ is a full Cartesian product of $m > 0$ spaces where $m$ is the number of parameters in $\psi$.
 All parameterized distributions we would typically want to support (including, in particular, those of \cref{tab:dists}) satisfy this requirement anyway.

 The \emph{terms} of the \GDL{}-language (over $\Schema[E]$, $\Schema[I]$ and $\Psi$) are defined as follows: \begin{enumerate} \item All variables and all constants from $\Schema[E] \cup \Schema[I]$ are terms.
 Such terms are called \emph{deterministic terms}. \item Let $\psi \in \Psi$ be a parameterized distribution with $\pardim(\psi) = m$, say with parameter space $\Pi_\psi = \Pi_{\psi,1} \times \dots \times \Pi_{\psi,m}$.
 Then